-In the recent years, researchers have been delving deeper into autism, gaining more insights about sleep’s role in ASD.
+In recent years, researchers have been delving deeper into autism, gaining more insights into sleep’s role in ASD.
 The latest research findings and insights of autism experts led to the creation of our 2018 Autism Sleep Guide.

 How common are sleep problems in individuals with autism?

 According to a study published in the Journal of Pediatric Neurosciences, children with ASD suffer from sleep problems significantly more than typically developing children.
 The study found that up to 80 percent of kids with ASD experience issues with sleep, compared to just 10 to 16 percent of kids in the general population.

 Parent reports recorded in a review by a doctorate-level practitioner indicated that insomnia was the most common sleep issue experienced by children with ASD – 56 percent of the study sample was affected by longer-than-average time trying to fall asleep and frequently waking up throughout the night.

 Sleep apnea, a condition in which breathing repeatedly starts and stops, was also commonly seen in those with autism.
 Sleep apnea is characterized by a lack of oxygen to the brain.
 This can be particularly problematic for young children during such a critical period of brain development.

 REM sleep is essential for the executive brain functions associated with learning and retaining memories.
 Scientists have found that, on average, individuals with ASD only spend about 15 percent of their sleep time in REM sleep.
 To compare, typically developing children spend about 23 percent of sleep-time in REM sleep.